cloudfoundry-attic/cf-docs/source/docs/running/bosh/reference/bosh_vsphere_cpi.md

 ### Networks

 Networks are uniquely identified by datacenter and network name (which must be unique within the datacenter).
-Folders for networks are not supported.

 ### Datastores